brodul/presentation_duckdb_k8s/slides.md

-# Use duckDb to analyze k8s clusters
+## Use duckDb to analyze k8s clusters
-## Andraz Brodnik - brodul
+### Andraz Brodnik - brodul

 ---

-## What is Kubernetes?
+## What is Kubernetes? ☸

 Scheduler with an CRUD API.

-Where you Create, Read, Update and Delete the objects/manifest from the state in k9s.
+Where you Create, Read, Update and Delete the objects/manifest from/to the state saved somewhere

 ---

-## How do we read whis data?
+## How do we read k8s data?

 `YAML` or `json`